xhri/cards_api/README.md

 ### CSV Import
 Based on exact business requirements I bet there is better way to store them, but for this small app purpose I thought this is good enough, as I have them easily readable/editable.

+### Response model
+I chose to return the action as an object in the response, as this approach aligns better with REST principles and allows for future extensibility.